AOG Inductee Bios

 2017 Redwood High School Distinguished Alumni Avenue of Giants!

-Actor and comedian MAZ JOBRANI (1989) has toured the world using humor to break stereotypes and explain what it’s like in America to be from the Middle East.
-He was one of the featured performers in the “Axis of Evil Comedy Tour” started in 2005 to address the racism in the post 9/11world.
-He has performed on Showtime, late night talk shows, NPR’s Wait, Wait, Don’t Tell Me, and television shows and movies.
-He has given TED talks on his work to break stereotypes.
-He recently published a book I’m Not a Terrorist But I’ve Played One on TV that garnered a rave review from the New York Times.
-He is currently on a world tour promoting his new move “Jimmy Vestvood: Amerikan Hero.”
-Jobrani earned a B.A. from UC Berkeley in 1993 and began working on a PhD at UCLA before breaking into the entertainment business.
+Actor and comedian MAZ JOBRANI (1989) has toured the world using humor to break stereotypes and explain what it’s like growing up as a Middle Easterner in America.
+He has had many comedy specials, including his Netflix special, “Immigrant,” filmed at the Kennedy Center in Washington DC.
+He was one of the featured performers of the “Axis of Evil Comedy Tour,” started in 2005 to address racism in the post 9/11 world.
+He has been on many TV shows including The Late Show with Stephen Colbert, Curb Your Enthusiasm, Grey’s Anatomy, and more.
+He is a regular panelist on NPR’s Wait, Wait, Don’t Tell Me, and has given 2 TED talks on his work to break stereotypes.
+In 2015 he published a best-selling book “I’m Not a Terrorist But I’ve Played One on TV,” that garnered a rave review from the New York Times.
+His latest special, “The Birds & The Bees,” was filmed at the famous Comedy Store in Los Angeles and released on Youtube.
+Jobrani earned a B.A. from UC Berkeley in 1993, and began working on a PhD at UCLA before breaking into the entertainment business.
+He gave the Commencement speech at his alma mater in 2017 and performed at the White House, introducing Michelle Obama, in 2016.
 He is married with two children.

 2016 Redwood High School Distinguished Alumni Avenue of Giants!